-The other half of the personal finance pundits take great offense to this.
+The other half of the personal-finance pundits take great offense to this.
 They point out the other large money issues that people face.
 It’s not the lattes they cry!
 It is the student loan debts, the sky-high cost of healthcare, housing, and daycare.
-It’s the fact that wages have remained stagnant for years, and the minimum wage is not a livable wage.
-Drink your latte; they urge, drink, and enjoy!
+Wages have indeed remained stagnant for years, and the minimum wage is not a livable wage.
+So drink your latte; they urge, drink, and enjoy!
 It will make you feel good as you drudge through your bleak days.

 First of all, what is your goal?